A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

-There are a number of alternative approaches to dimension reduction for ABC, including methods that aim to circumvent the dimensionality issue, that we do not include in our comparative analysis (Section \ref{section:examples}). \shortciteN{drovandi+pf11} proposed to adopt ideas from indirect inference (e.g. \shortciteNP{heggland+f04}) as a means to identify summary statistics for an ABC analysis.
+There are a number of alternative approaches to dimension reduction for ABC, including methods that aim to circumvent the dimensionality issue, that we do not include in our comparative analysis (Section~\ref{sectionexamples}). \citet{drovandi+pf11} proposed to adopt ideas from indirect inference (e.g., \cite{heggland+f04}) as a means to identify summary statistics for an ABC analysis.
 This involves specification of a model $\tilde{p}(\cdot|\tilde{\theta})$ which is similar to $p(\cdot|\theta)$, but which is computationally tractable.
 The idea is that estimates of $\tilde{\theta}$ under $\tilde{p}(\cdot|\tilde{\theta})$, such as maximum likelihood estimates or posterior means, are likely to be informative about $\theta$ if $p(\cdot|\theta)$ and $\tilde{p}(\cdot|\tilde{\theta})$ are sufficiently similar.
-This approach can be considered similar in spirit to that of \citeN{fernhead+p11} which uses estimated posterior means under a pilot ABC analysis (see Section \ref{section:FP11}). \citeN{BlumCompstat10} proposed a Bayesian criterion related to the BIC (see Section \ref{section:new:aicbic}) as a best subset selection procedure.
-The idea is to implement a Bayesian analysis of the standard regression adjustment model (\ref{eq:correc}).
-The criterion, called the {\it evidence} approximation, seeks the best subset of summary statistics to regress the parameter $\theta$.
+This approach can be considered similar in spirit to that of \citet{fernhead+p11} which uses estimated posterior means under a pilot ABC analysis (see Section~\ref{sectionFP11}). \citet{BlumCompstat10} proposed a Bayesian criterion related to the BIC (see Section~\ref{sectionnewaicbic}) as a best subset selection procedure.
+The idea is to implement a Bayesian analysis of the standard regression adjustment mod\-el~(\ref{eqcorrec}).
+The criterion, called the \textit{evidence} approximation, seeks the best subset of summary statistics to regress the parameter $\theta$.
 In comparison to the BIC, the evidence criterion is attractive because it contains no approximation in its derivation.
 However, the downside is that its computation requires the tuning of the Bayesian linear regression hyperparameters.
-Additionally, \shortciteN{Jung2011} developed a genetic algorithm that weights the summary statistics so that individual statistics do not contribute equally to the comparisons between observations and simulations.
+Additionally, \citet{AesBeaFut} proposed to use boosting for choosing summary statistics and \citet{Jung2011} developed a genetic algorithm that weights the summary statistics so that individual statistics do not contribute equally to the comparisons between observations and simulations.
 The aim is that the uninformative summary statistics should ideally have negligible weights.